-1. The ability to develop a concise, effective, innovative process to develop elementary curriculum project which can be implemented and easily shared with others, and

-2. The ability to evaluate elementary curriculum based on the usability and flexibility it displays with the ever-changing demands and influencing forces in society.
+- 1. The ability to develop a concise, effective, innovative process to develop an elementary curriculum project which can be implemented and easily shared with others, and - 2.
+The ability to evaluate elementary curriculum based on the usability and flexibility it displays with the ever-changing demands and influencing forces in society.

-Description of Course Assessments: (Note: Assignments and due dates may be modified by course instructor, as needed.)
+Description of Course Assessments: (Note: Assignments and due dates may be modified by the course instructor, as needed.)

-Assessment 1: Introductory Activities
+Assessment 1: Curriculum Design Project